Seeed-Studio/wiki-documents/docs/Grove_Starter_Kit_Plus.md

 If you want to make some awesome projects by Grove - Starter Kit Plus, here's some projects for reference.

+We have this part available in [geppetto](https://geppetto.seeedstudio.com/), easy modular electronic design with Seeed and Geppeto.
+Build it Now. [geppetto.seeedstudio.com](https://geppetto.seeedstudio.com/)

 ###  Intel Edison Live Temperature Display

 ![](https://github.com/SeeedDocument/Grove_Starter_Kit_Plus/raw/master/img/Intel_Edison_Live_Temperature_Display.jpg)